Install on AWS using CloudFormation

 1. Node Configuration

-In this section you can select what EC2 instance type the nodes will use, as well as select how many runtime nodes will be created in your cluster and select the SSH key which will be installed in the instances.
+In this section you can select what EC2 instance type the nodes will use, as well as how many runtime nodes will be created in your cluster.
+Also select the SSH key which will be installed in the instances.

 You can select a different instance type for admin and runtime nodes with the parameters AdminInstanceType